josedanielvh1007/ProyectoPoo/README.md

 - Works locally, like a **local API**: fast, responsive, and independent of internet connection.
 - Uses **MQTT**, a lightweight and reliable messaging protocol for IoT devices.
 - Flexible: multiple devices can subscribe to the same topics if needed.
-- Easy to integrate into other local applications or visualization tools.
+- Supports **real-time music interaction** with visualization and MIDI output.
+- Records notes played into a **log file** for persistence or analysis.

 ---